Nursing (DNP)

 1. Graduate of an accredited college or university with a master’s degree in nursing.
 Applicants who hold a master’s degree in another health-related field will be evaluated on a case-by-case basis.

 3. Completion of minimum 240 practice hours during prior master’s or post-master's coursework.
-National certification in one of the four recognized Advanced Practice Registered Nursing (APRN) roles (i.e. nurse practitioner, certified nurse specialist, nurse anesthetist, and nurse-midwife ) may substitute for 500 APRN practice hours.
+National certification in one of the four recognized Advanced Practice Registered Nursing (APRN) roles (i.e. nurse practitioner, clinical nurse specialist, nurse anesthetist, and nurse-midwife ) may substitute for 500 incoming APRN practice hours.
+Current national certification as a certified nurse executive (i.e. NEA-BC or CENP) may substitute for 500 incoming practice hours.
+Up to 500 total incoming practice hours eligible; remaining hours to achieve final 1,000 post-baccalaureate nursing practice hours required for degree conferral will occur during the program of study.

 4. Registered Nurse with active license in CA or state where the DNP project will occur.

-5. College level statistics course completed within three years of the start of the program.
+5. College level statistics course completed within five years of the start of the program.

 6. Resume or curriculum vitae